S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 *Note: This document is just an initial draft and will keep evolving with help from the community and our own research.
 Any and all suggestions are welcome and greatly appreciated.*

 # Metrics
-These are the metrics that we have planned to include in the suite, and are heavily influenced by those outlines in [RFC 5166](https://datatracker.ietf.org/doc/rfc5166/)
+These are the metrics that we have planned to include in the suite, and are heavily influenced by those outlined in [RFC 5166](https://datatracker.ietf.org/doc/rfc5166/)

 ## Performance Metrics